ricksonnn/ricksonnn/README.md

 >Software engineer by day, Crypto enthusiast by night.

 ## LEISURE
->Leetcode
+>Leetcode.

->Figuring out the meaning of life
+>Figuring out the meaning of life.

->Learn to be a better person & coder.
+>Be a better person & coder.